| 1. |

 insurance quote.

-The recent heavy rains of April 2007 left many New Jersey homeowners with
+The recent heavy rains of April 2007 left many New Jersey homeowners with flooded

-These steps include installing french drains and a sump pump.
-Click the link
+installing french drains and a sump pump.
+Click the link here for some useful information

 how to keep your basement dry